codealphadev/CodeAlpha.MVT.PoC/README.md

 - [ ] If the _editor textarea_ is off-screen the moment it is being focused, the widget should **stay hidden**.
 - [ ] While receiving `AXMoved` notifications for the _editor window_ ...

-  - [ ] the widget should be hidden until `500ms` have elapsed after the last received `AXMoved` notification
+  - [x] the widget should be hidden until `200ms` have elapsed after the last received `AXMoved` notification
   - [ ] calculate the distance it moved from the last received notification and update the widget's position accordingly.
   - [ ] If the widget would move off-screen, move it only so far that it still stays on-screen **AND** on a remaining piece of the _editor textarea_